tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 The package includes

-+ mod_mlf_garrappa.f90 is a portable Fortran module for calculation of Mittag Leffler function and its derivative.
++ mod_mlf_garrappa.f90 is a portable Fortran module for calculation of Mittag Leffler function and its derivative with double precision (i.e. real(8) and complex(8)).

 + tst_main_vXX.f90 is the first main program for more than 70 test caces which all are maintained in the folder tcases.
 I'm going to update more testcases.